Yasmin Nasr Elgewily

-Yasmin Nasr Elgewily (born 16 November 2001) is an Egyptian karateka.
+Yasmin Nasr Elgewily (born 16 November 2001) is an Egyptian karateka, a native of El-Hagnaya village in Damanhour district, Beheira Governorate.
 She won one of the bronze medals in the women's 50 kg event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.

+Career

+Yasmine began her karate journey at the Hagnaya Youth Center, where she trained under the guidance of coach Mohamed El Gohary.

 In 2018, she won the gold medal in the girls' 53 kg event at the Summer Youth Olympics held in Buenos Aires, Argentina.
+She also clinched first place in Junior Female Kumite 2019 at the World Karate Championships held in Santiago, Chile.

 In 2021, she won the gold medal in the women's 50 kg event at the Mediterranean Karate Championships held in Limassol, Cyprus.
 She won the silver medal in her event at the 2021 African Karate Championships held in Cairo, Egypt.